-The asset management and inspections section of the Guidelines requires the utility to discuss power line and infrastructure inspections for distribution and transmission assets within the HFTD.
+The asset management and inspections section of the Guidelines96 requires the utility to discuss power line and infrastructure inspections for distribution and transmission assets within the HFTD.
 These include infrared, light detection and ranging (LiDAR), substation, patrol, and detailed inspections designed to minimize the risk of its facilities or equipment causing wildfires.
 The utility must describe its protocols relating to maintenance of any electric lines or equipment that could, directly or indirectly, relate to wildfire ignition.
 The utility must also describe how it ensures inspections are done properly through a program of quality control.

 SCE increased in maturity from 2020 to 2022.
-As of 2022, SCE has the highest asset management and inspections maturity level across the three large utilities (Figure 4.6.4-1).
+As of 2022, SCE has the highest asset management and inspections maturity level across the three large utilities, as seen in Figure 4.6.4-1 below.

-&lt;sup>96 2022 Wildfire Mitigation Plan Guidelines Template, Attachment 2.7.3, p.
+96 2022 Wildfire Mitigation Plan Guidelines Template, Attachment 2.7.3, p.
 75 (accessed March 6, 2022): https://efiling.energysafety.ca.gov/eFiling/Getfile.aspx?fileid=51912&shareable=true.

-Figure 4.6.4-1: Cross-Utility Maturity Levels for Asset Management and Inspections - Large IOUs (2020-2022 Actual, 2023 Estimated)
+Figure 4.6.4-1: Cross-Utility Maturity Levels for Asset Management and Inspections